Baza207/Blog/_posts/2012-06-20-a-bit-of-a-catch-up.html.md

 author: James Barrow
 date: 2012-06-20
 tags:
-- apps
-- colour-cubes
-- coming-soon
-- ios
-- james-barrow
-- pig-on-a-hill
-- pixel-pals
+- Colour Cubes
-- upcoming
+- iOS
-- web
+- Pixel Pals
-- website
+- Website
 ---

 I started writing this post and have just realised, its way to long for a single post.
 So I have split it into 3 separate parts: